deso-protocol/dips/cip-template.md

 Include the rationale behind any decisions.
 If there were any approaches that didn't work, feel free to explain them to help future devs understand why things are the way they are.

 ### Data Storage Change
-Identify the additional storage requirement in the blockchain due to this change.
-Carefully consider if this CIP is creating additional duplication or if there are opportunity to optimize increase in size due to this CIP.
+Identify any additional storage requirements in the blockchain due to this change.
+Carefully consider if there are opportunities to optimize storage requirements.

 ## Backwards Compatibility
 All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.